corrode/corrode.github.io/content/blog/prototyping/index.md

 Rust allows you to have a solid foundation from the beginning.
 Even the first version is often good enough for production.

-With that out of the way, let's dive into the practical aspects of prototyping in Rust.
+Phew, with that out of the way, let's finally dive into the practical aspects of prototyping in Rust.

 ## What Rust Prototyping Looks Like

-There's an overlap between prototyping and "easy Rust."
+There's an overlap between prototyping and "[easy Rust](https://www.youtube.com/watch?v=33FG6O3qejM)."

 You allow yourself to ignore some of the best practices for production code for a while.
 The difference is that you are aware that you are prototyping.